uioreanu/Munich-in-Numbers/README.md

 ## Data Source

-Thanks to **Statistische Amt München** for making the data available on a monthly basis.
+Thanks to **Statistische Amt MÃ¼nchen** for making the data available on a monthly basis.
 They make way more data available, these are solely main KPIs.
 Source of data:
 <http://www.mstatistik-muenchen.de/monatszahlenmonitoring/export/export.php>.